 - a.
 Maintaining barrier walls that keep dust and dirt inside the worksite. - b.
 Maintaining a state of negative air pressure within the construction site to prevent dust and dirt from dispersing into the Medical Center from the worksite.
 The Contractor shall install bulb type pressure differential monitoring devices or an alarm system in temporary construction barriers and shall monitor and maintain negative air pressure in construction areas. - c.
 Removing demolition debris in a manner that minimizes any contamination of the environment outside the worksite by dust and debris. - d.
 Utilizing walk off mats and making sure clothing is free of loose soil and debris when leaving the construction site. - e.
 Assuring that any water or sludge found during demolition of plumbing or in the construction process is collected and disposed of in a controlled manner. - f.
 Keeping demolition chutes sealed when not in use to maintain dust control.
 Use a water spray to minimize dust generation when using chutes if possible. - g.
 Using only designated entry and exit pathways. - 4.
 Please feel free to contact Infection Control at ext.
-3668 if you have questions or concerns. - 5.
-If you find any needles, syringes, sharp medical objects please do not handle or remove yourself.
-Contact the Medical Center project coordinator or Project Engineer at 239-3760 or at Medical Center extension 3361 for removal. - 6.
+3668 if you have questions or concerns.

+- 5. If you find any needles, syringes, sharp medical objects please do not handle or remove yourself.
+Contact the Medical Center project COR or Project Engineer at 239-3760 or at Medical Center extension 3361 for removal. - 6.
 Infection control activities are critical in all areas of the Medical Center.
-Construction activities causing disturbance of

-- existing dust, or generating new dust must be conducted in ways that will minimize dust generation and dispersion. - 7.
+Construction activities causing disturbance of existing dust, or generating new dust must be conducted in ways that will minimize dust generation and dispersion. - 7.
 All construction/maintenance workers and contract workers must follow the infection control procedures as described in this quideline. - 8.
 The following infection control procedures shall be followed at a minimum: - a.
-BARRIERS Complete all critical barriers before construction begins. - 1) Construction or renovation sites not capable of containment within a single room must be separated from patient-care areas and other critical areas by barriers that keep the dirt and dust inside the work site. - 2) The integrity of the barrier walls must assure a complete seal of the construction area from adjacent areas. - 3) Temporary barriers and enclosures must be dust proof with airtight seals maintained at the full perimeter of the walls, floors and upper decking, as well as all penetrations.
-Seal holes, pipes, conduits and punctures appropriately. - 4) Tightly sealing doors (zipper) or an overlapping flap of at least 2 feet in width of a durable poly must be used at points of personnel access, where plastic/poly barriers are approved for use by VA Project Engineer. - 5) Elevator shafts or stairways must be isolated outside of the construction field to prevent dispersion of dust from the work site.
+BARRIERS Complete all critical barriers before construction begins. - 1) Construction or renovation sites must be separated from other areas by barriers that keep the dirt and dust inside the work site. - 2) The integrity of the barrier walls must assure a complete seal of the construction area from adjacent areas. - 3) Temporary barriers and enclosures must be dust proof with airtight seals maintained at the full perimeter of the walls, floors and upper decking, as well as all penetrations.
+Seal holes, pipes, conduits and punctures appropriately. - 4) Tightly sealing doors or an overlapping flap of at least 2 feet in width of a durable poly must be used at points of personnel access, where plastic/poly barriers are approved for use by VA Project Engineer.